trel/irods_client_http_api/README.md

 irods_http_api --dump-config-template > config.json
 ```

+> [!IMPORTANT]
-**IMPORTANT: `--dump-config-template` does not produce a fully working configuration.
-It must be updated before it can be used.**
+> `--dump-config-template` does not produce a fully working configuration.
+It must be updated before it can be used.

 ### Configuration File Structure